 Both of these disposal methods are the correct way to dispose of human waste.
 It wasn’t meant to be tossed into the trash and go to the landfill.
 When the waste leaves your home, it goes to the waste treatment plant where the solid matter is processed and treated.

 Have you ever gotten a disposable diaper wet and put it against your skin to see what it feels like to your baby?
 If you leave it on your skin long enough, you will notice that it gets hot and sticky due to body heat, uric acid in the urine, and moisture in the diaper.
-Cloth diapers allow air flow and help wick the moisture away from your baby’s skin.
+Modern cloth nappies are designed to allow airflow and help wick the moisture away from your baby’s skin.

 Experts recommend that your babies diaper be changed every two hours.
 Cloth nappies don’t hold as much urine as a disposable diaper.
 Disposable diapers contain a gel polymer that helps absorb the urine until your child is changed.